polyhedralpress/project-polyhedral/polyhedral/src/01-Introduction.md

 Your dice pool for any check can not be reduced to less than 1D.

 ### Critical Successes
-A critical success occurs on any check you are performing where you roll three or more 6's on the dice.
+A critical success occurs on any check you are performing where you roll two or more 6's on the dice.
 You can only score a critical success when your dice pool is at least 3D, if your dice pool is greater than 3D (because of advantage or some other reason), you have a greater chance of scoring a critical success.